pierre-guillou/paraview-ttk/VTK/Documentation/docs/design_documents/VTKFileFormats.md

 ### Poly data

-The format for unstructured grid is shown in Figure 8.
+The format for poly data is shown in Figure 8.
 In this case the `Type` attribute of the `VTKHDF` group is `PolyData`.
 The poly data is split into partitions, with a partition for each MPI rank.
 This is reflected in the HDF5 file structure.
 Each HDF